You don’t have to outrun the bear. You only have to outrun the other campers.

 1. Unique 1Password-generated password.

-2. In myGov sign-in settings, choose “Use an authenticator app” and set up TOTP.
+3. If you’d rather use an authenticator app, choose “Use an authenticator app” and set up TOTP.
 You can store this TOTP in 1Password for convenience; myGov isn’t critical enough to need the separate-app treatment that 1Password itself gets (FAQ 19).
+One gotcha: myGov rejects some authenticators on a technical requirement, and Microsoft Authenticator notably isn’t accepted; 1Password, Google Authenticator, Aegis, and the Apple/Ente apps work.

 4. Link your myGov to a primary email you fully control and have MFA on.